Man's best friend: Argos and Odysseus

 In Homer's Odyssey (c.
-8th century BC), upon Ulysses' return disguised as a beggar, his beloved dog Argos is the only individual to recognize him.
+8th century BC), upon Odysseus' (or Ulysses) return disguised as a beggar, his beloved dog Argos is the only individual to recognize him.

 As they [Eumaeus and Ulysses] were thus talking, a dog that had been lying asleep raised his head and pricked up his ears.
 This was Argos, whom Ulysses had bred before setting out for Troy, but he had never had any work out of him.
 In the old days he used to be taken out by the young men when they went hunting wild goats, or deer, or hares, but now that his master was gone he was lying neglected on the heaps of mule and cow dung that lay in front of the stable doors till the men should come and draw it away to manure the great close; and he was full of fleas.
 As soon as he saw Ulysses standing there, he dropped his ears and wagged his tail, but he could not get close up to his master.
 When Ulysses saw the dog on the other side of the yard, dashed a tear from his eyes without Eumaeus seeing it ...